CDThomas/workout-app/notes.md

     - keeping state changes organized and understandable as I add features to the editor
     - routine caching
 - [ ] user can delete routines
+- [ ] routine list empty state (for when no routines have been created or search returns nothing)
+- [ ] on routine editor, scroll down if new set is added out of view
 - [ ] User can sort routines list by date created
   - [ ] paginate routines
   - [ ] add sort param for searching